sulianthual/spyder-light-unofficial-syntax/README.md

 # spyder-light-unofficial-syntax theme

-An (unofficial) attempt at the light syntax theme from Spyder editor for python.
+An (unofficial) attempt at recreating the light syntax theme from Spyder (the Scientific Python Development Environment).

 ![A screenshot of your theme](screenshot.png)